anddtran/ECP/README.md

 Adopting ECP aims to provide several advantages:

-*   **Dramatically Reduced Token Counts:** Lower API costs, faster transmission, and the ability to fit more complex instructions into limited context windows.
+*   **Dramatically Reduced Payload Size:** Lower API costs through reduced token counts and built-in compression, faster transmission, and the ability to fit more complex instructions into limited context windows.
 *   **Improved Accuracy & Reliability:** Eliminates linguistic ambiguity, leading to more predictable and correct execution of instructions.
 *   **Enhanced Interoperability:** Provides a stable target format, aiming for more consistent results across different LLMs.
 *   **Simplified Automation:** Makes it easier for software agents and workflow tools to generate and interpret LLM communications.